 He recounts the history of untethered money.
 The Vietnam war played its part in skewing the US bond market.
 The Eurobond emerged and with it the arrival on the financial scene of the Dutch Antillean islands.
 In Britain a banker exploited differing jurisdictions to his firm’s advantage.
 Bonds for an Italian project were listed in London but issued at Schipol to escape a 4% tax.
 But the interest on the bonds was paid in Luxembourg.
 The borrower too created a front company that passed on paying tax.
 The scheme danced its way around four central banks, all of whom had policies on currency controls.

-Bullough’s quest takes some unexpected turnings.
+Bullough’s quest in Moneyland takes some unexpected turnings.
 The kleptocrats can use secrecy jurisdictions and Britain’s appalling libel laws to see off the inquisitive.
 But their children are a surprising leak of wealth.
 They are addicted to showing off online their fun with socialites, celebrities and royal family members.
 Bullough’s leg-work takes him in search of a remarkable company director.
 At one time or another she has been a director of 1560 companies.
 When he knocks on the door of her home she holds just one directorship.
 He is sadly too late, being told that the prolific corporate player has deceased 5 years previously.

 As for the future there are remedies.
 The economist Gabriel Zucman has a slew of proposals.
 Weakened judiciaries can regain vigour.
 In January 2020, Angola’s richest woman is indignant that her country has frozen her assets.
 But for the moment the situation is as Bollough gets it in just eight words: “Money flows across frontiers, but laws do not.”